eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 1. Ensure that you meet the Java prerequisite described in the add-on readme.
 2. Set **Cobol-lsp: serverRuntime** to **JAVA** in the your extension settings.
-3. Add the dialect to the **Cobol-lsp: dialects** array in your workspace extension settings.
+3. Add the dialect to the **Cobol-lsp: dialects** array in your workspace extension settings, or to the `preprocessor` parameter in a processor group.
+For more information, see [Processor Groups](#Processor-Groups).

-By default, COBOL Language Support processes dialects in the order you list them in the **Cobol-lsp: dialects** setting.
+COBOL Language Support processes dialects in the order you list them in the **Cobol-lsp: dialects** setting or within the `preprocessor` parameter of a processor group.
 If you list dialects in the wrong order, some pieces of code might be incorrectly processed using the wrong dialect parser and marked as errors.

 ### SQL Backend Server